getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/sourcemaps/troubleshooting.md

 ### Verify artifact names match stack trace frames

 If you’ve uploaded source maps and they aren’t applying to your code in an issue in Sentry, take a look at the filename in the stack trace frames, for example, `/scripts/script.min.js`.
 You can also open up the JSON of the event and look for the `abs_path` to see exactly where we’re attempting to resolve the file  - i.e. `http://localhost:8000/scripts/script.js`.
-This value needs to match the uploaded artifact names.
+The uploaded artifact names must match one of these values.

+#### Using sentry-cli

 If your `sourceMappingURL` comment is similar to: